kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `"kotlin"`

-  The programming language to use for Android apps when creating new projects using the \'Flutter\: New Project\' command\.
+  The programming language to use for Android apps when creating new projects using the \'Flutter\: New Application Project\' command\.

 - **`dart.flutterCreateIOSLanguage`**: `enum { "objc", "swift" }`

   Default: `"swift"`

-  The programming language to use for iOS apps when creating new projects using the \'Flutter\: New Project\' command\.
+  The programming language to use for iOS apps when creating new projects using the \'Flutter\: New Application Project\' command\.

 - **`dart.flutterCreateOffline`**: `boolean`

-  Whether to use offline mode when creating new projects with the \'Flutter\: New Project\' command\.
+  Whether to use offline mode when creating new projects with the \'Flutter\: New Application Project\' command\.

 - **`dart.flutterCreateOrganization`**: `null|string`